Your Requirements Checklist

 Get information about fees, payment and refund policies.

 Step 5 — Request disability accommodations if necessary

-If you have a disability or health-related need and require testing accommodations, you have to request your accommodations through ETS before you can schedule an appointment.
+If you have a disability or health-related need and require testing accommodations, you must request your accommodations through ETS before you schedule an appointment to take the exam.
 The approval process can take six weeks, so make sure to leave yourself enough time to submit all the necessary information before your test date.
-Review disability accommodation information.

 Step 6 — Select a test date and schedule your appointment

 When you're ready, check available test dates online or call your local test center.
 In some states or jurisdictions, you can use your HiSET account to find available dates and times.
 The exam can be taken on most days when the test centers are open.

 The HiSET exam is made up of five subtests.
 You can take them on different days, or take more than one on a single day.
 In most states you can schedule the subtests in any order.